-Saturday was the first time I had ever been to Pittsburgh.
-Unfortunately, I was taken there against my will, since the Continental flight I was on from Tampa to Newark was forced to “divert” because of really bad weather.
+I like Pittsburgh.
+But I don't like being taken there against my will, which is what happened when the United flight I was on from Tampa to Newark was forced to “divert” because of really bad weather.

 Pittsburgh is a strange airport.
 I had been told that the shopping was great, but the stores (and all the bars and almost all the eating places) closed by 7 p.m.
 (The friendly salesclerk at the one open newsstand said, “Oh, usually, it’s dead here after 7.
 We just stay open for the last flight, which leaves at 10.”
 I guess they don’t call Pittsburgh “the city that never sleeps.”)